Jul 29, 2020

-The Council's "Reimagining Systems Series" will feature events focusing on different areas of policy and reform--policing, education, the political economy, and healthcare.
-Join us for this installment of the series: a discussion about education policy, featuring Superintendent of the Philadelphia School District, Dr. William Hite.
+The Council's "Reimagining Systems Series" featured events focusing on different areas of policy and reform--policing, education, the political economy, and healthcare.
+For this installment of the series, we discussed education policy, featuring Superintendent of the Philadelphia School District, Dr. William Hite.

 Watch the Recording

 The COVID-19 pandemic has put immense strain on our education systems.
 With the rush to transition teaching to online platforms, we’ve seen many challenges facing students, teachers, and the educational institutions themselves, not to mention the challenges facing parents and caretakers.

 While many of these challenges are not necessarily new, it’s like the pandemic has shined the spotlight on the inequities and shortcomings.
 From internet and technology access issues for low-income or homeless students, to how do we fairly measure student success; from how we create a more individually-responsive system to meet the needs of all students, to how do we ensure an equitable distribution of resources for students from early childhood education up through higher education?